PowerDNS/pdns/pdns/README-dnsdist.md

 `blockFilter()` in the configuration file, which can decide to drop traffic on any reason it wants.

-The default load balancing policy is called 'first', which means the first server that has not exceeded its QPS limit gets the traffic.
-If you don't like this default policy, you can create your own, like this for example:
+The default load balancing policy is called 'firstAvailable', which means the first server that has not exceeded its QPS limit gets the traffic.
+If you don't like this default policy, you can create your own, like this for
+example:

 ```
 counter=0
 servers=getServers()
-function roundrobin(remote, qname, qtype)
+function luaroundrobin(remote, qname, qtype)
 	 counter=counter+1
 	 return servers[1+(counter % #servers)]
 end

-setServerPolicy(roundrobin)
+setServerPolicy(luaroundrobin)
 ```

+Incidentally, this is similar to setting: `setServerPolicy(roundrobin)` which uses the C++ based roundrobin policy.